karlkfi/kpt-config-sync/README.md

 In this release, there are four main areas that Nolos helps manage:

-1.  **Namespaces**: With Nolos you have one set of namespaces that apply to all clusters.
+1.  **Namespaces**: With Nomos you have one set of namespaces that apply to all clusters.
 Nolos also introduces hierarchical namespace support giving you the ability to group namespaces together for common policies and to facilitate delegation.
 In Nolos, only leaf namespaces can contain